 On 12 October 2016 it was announced that Origin had submitted a Notification of Discovery to the DPIR on the Amungee NW-1H well in the Beetaloo Basin.

-The results of the 57 day extended production test on Amungee NW-1H by Origin was announced on 22 December 2016.
+This was followed by the announcement on 22 December 2016 of the results from the 57 day extended production test on Amungee NW-1H well.

 On 15 February 2017 it was announced that Origin had submitted the Discovery Evaluation Report to the Northern Territory Government and that further to the submission to the DPIR Origin had prepared a contingent resource estimate.
-Falcon also noted that pending the outcome of this independent inquiry, Origin had requested a suspension of all drilling operations with the DPIR.
-The suspension request and a revised timetable for the remaining work programme are being finalised with the DPIR.

 The Group had originally indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing will delay the completion of the nine well programme.
+The introduction of a moratorium on hydraulic fracturing has delayed the completion of the nine well programme.
+The DPIR has granted a 12 month extension due to the moratorium.